abdiigashahun/simulation/README.md

 Files added:

 - `simulated_virus.py` — a safe simulator that creates an "infected" copy of a target file by appending a benign marker.
 It never overwrites the original and does not spread.
-- `antivirus_detector.py` — a simple detector that looks for the simulator's benign marker in files.
+- `antivirus_detector.py` — a detector that uses a tiny JSON-based signature database, supports recursive scanning, and can optionally quarantine infected files.
+- `signatures.json` — a small JSON array containing signature IDs used by the detector.
 - `sample.txt` — a harmless sample file used for the demo.
 - `tests.py` — a small test harness that runs the simulator and detector and prints results.